onepub-dev/nginx-le/cli/README.md

 The build command takes a number of switches.

 ### image
-The requried `--image` switch sets the docker image/tag name (repo/image:version) for the image.
+The required `--image` switch sets the docker image/tag name (repo/image:version) for the image.

 e.g. --image=noojee/nginx-le:1.0.0